jtpils/PointCloudSegmentation-5/README.md

-# Unsupervised Point Cloud Segmentation for Classific Feature Learning
+# Point Cloud Segmentation for Classific Feature Learning
 ## Introduction
-This work aims to show whether learning a unsupervised point cloud segmentation task is able to extract features performing well in classification.
+This work aims to show whether learning a point cloud segmentation task is able to extract features performing well in classification.
 We do all experiments under the framework of DGCNN.

 Details for DGCNN see **Dynamic Graph CNN for Learning on Point Clouds** (https://arxiv.xilesou.top/pdf/1801.07829).
 We provide a PyTorch reimplementation for DGCNN in this [repo](https://github.com/AnTao97/dgcnn).